 |Local three-way audio conferencing||Scratch resistance material|

 Best For: This phone is designed for receptionists or employees with a high call volume that need to manage numerous simultaneous calls, like contact centers.
 It’s also a good fit for those who need a high level of call handling customization.

 Regardless of which RingCentral compatible phone you select, you’ll still benefit from the platform’s advanced features like chat messaging, file sharing, and employee productivity analytics and reporting.

-Our detailed review of RingCentral for Desktop breaks down top features, available phone number types, integrations, pricing and available plans, and evaluates user experience.
+Our detailed review of RingCentral app breaks down top features, available phone number types, integrations, pricing and available plans, and evaluates user experience.